-NOTE: Subsystems are optional.
+NOTE: Subsystems are optional in systems without installed products.
 Subsystem features are only available if you have enabled them using the system configuration settings.

 About subsystems

 Subsystems are used to create distinct groups of users who need to be restricted to a certain maximum level of access.
 When you create a subsystem, you define: